NightScript370/nightscript370.github.io/pages/modding/smm-index.md

        !h fea17fb7: 8.00000
      </code></pre>
 5. Expand the tree once and click the "`dcbddcb8 : <Dictionary> 0`" node.
-6. On the far right of the window, you should see the contents of that node; the `1b7484e8` is the `mRideCloudScale` and the `543aade0` is the `mRideClownScale`, both of which are `1.0` by default.
-7. Right-click on the node you want to edit, then click "Edit".
+6. Right-click on the node you want to edit, then click "Edit".
-8. Edit the value as you like, then hit Ok.
+7. Edit the value as you like, then hit Ok.
-9. Click the "Save" button in the `File Editor` display to save the byml file, then hit `CTRL + S` to save the archive.
+8. Click the "Save" button in the `File Editor` display to save the byml file, then hit `CTRL + S` to save the archive.

 ## Old Wii U FS Doc